PitonCMS/Engine/support/client/settings.md

 * **Contact Form Submission Acknowledgement** Optional.
 The message to display after a message is submitted.
 Defaults to "Thank You".
 Accepts HTML.

+* **Minimum Message Length** Optional.
+Set the minimum number of characters in the contact message to accept.
+Any message less than the minimum number of characters will be ignored.

 ### Social
 Add your social media links, if defined by your web designer.